 I felt honoured to present on the topic ‘Tell your story and leave a legacy with eScrapbook’ to share my experience with some 70 participants at the NUS Senior Alumni Tea and Chat session.
 I was eager to put my teaching experience in recent years into good use.
 (Please refer to blogs Webinar Series-Nourishing your Soul, Learners’ Reflection of Tell Your Story with eScrapbook Workshop and Legacy of Life Stories-Mission Impossible?)

-‘And in the end it’s not the years in your life that count; it’s the life in your years.’ said Abraham Lincoln.
+‘And in the end, it’s not the years in your life that count; it’s the life in your years.’ said Abraham Lincoln.
 How do you see your life as you look back?
 Writing your story is an effective way to reflect and boost your self-awareness.

 If we look deeper, there are two components to the title:

-1) Tell your story to leave a legacy focuses on celebrating life and heritage and reflecting on a life worth living.
+1) Tell your story to leave a legacy that focuses on celebrating life and heritage and reflecting on a life worth living.

-2) Using an electronic scrapbook leverages on digital media and platforms extend the reach of the story to a wider audience.
+2) Using an electronic scrapbook leverages digital media and platforms to extend the reach of the story to a wider audience.
 Scrapbooking can be a therapeutic activity allowing you to explore the creative side and the mystery of art.

 How do we go about doing this?